tmccalla777/RBTminiproject--Fall-2019/viCommands.md

 Read more about Absolute and Relative pathnames [here](https://www.geeksforgeeks.org/absolute-relative-pathnames-unix/)

 ### Using the Tab key to Complete File Paths
+When using the command line, there is a great feature that allows us to type what we want a bit faster.
+When one or more letters of a file or directory name are filled in, pressing the TAB key will autocomplete the name (in alphabetical order).
+For example, if we were to type _d_ then press tab, the first directory beginning with the letter _d_ will automatically be typed into the command line.
+Multiple Tab key presses will allow us to navigate through all available directories in the pwd containing _d_, and this shortcut can be used at any time.
+The purpose of this shortcut is to save valuable time, where instead of having to go back to get the spelling of a specific directory/file right we can allow the computer to search through the current directory and autocomplete our typing.

 #### Links for Further Reference
 [VI and UNIX Quick Reference Sheet](https://acm.cs.virginia.edu/data/viunix.html)